HQUT/leafswap/README.md

 };
 ```
 3. Create firebaseConfig file:
-Under the 'src' folder create a new file and call inte 'firebaseConfig.js' and add you firebase Configuration, which should look like this:
+Under the 'src' folder create a new file and call it 'firebaseConfig.js'.
+Add you firebase Configuration, which should look like this:

 ```javascript
 import { initializeApp } from "firebase/app";